twolfson/spritesmith-engine-spec/README.md

 **Returns:**

-- resultStream `Object` - Readable stream with exported image being written out via `Buffers` on `data` events
+- resultStream `Object` - Readable stream with exported image being written out via `Buffer` on `data` events

 ## Discovery
 In order to make our engines easily discoverable, please provide a `spritesmith-engine` keyword.
 Here's a list of existing spritesmith engines: